Cost of Living in Philippines

 What are typical rental prices for expats in Philippines?

 "The price of a nice 1 bedroom apartment in Philippines can vary greatly depending on location, size, and amenities.
 On average, rental prices for a 1 bedroom apartment range from about $250 to up to $800 per month.
-A nice 2 bedroom apartment can cost anywhere from $400 to up to $1800 per month, depending on the same criteria," wrote one expat.
+A nice 2 bedroom apartment can cost anywhere from $400 to up to $1800 per month, depending on the same criteria," said one expat living in Philippines.

 What appliances are typically included in a rental?